PhiliptheGinger/cap-predictor/README.md

 The project includes a lightweight frontend that chats with a **local** Qwen model and supports a simple command protocol.
 Download a Qwen checkpoint from Hugging Face and set `QWEN_MODEL_PATH` to its directory (defaults to `Qwen/Qwen2-1.5B-Instruct`).
-For convenience, alias the module and then run the
+If the model does not fit entirely in GPU or CPU memory, set `QWEN_OFFLOAD_FOLDER` to a directory where the remaining weights can be offloaded.
+For convenience, alias the module and then run the chatbot:
-chatbot:

 ```bash
 alias capbot="python -m sentimental_cap_predictor.llm_core.chatbot"